szaimen/Nextcloud-NAS-Guide/README.md

 <details><summary>Click here to expand</summary>

 Create a folder on the drive that contains all your files.
 Inside this folder, there will be the user folders and other folders that shall get shared between users in the future.
-Each user-folder should contain an `Archive`, `Sync` and `Backup folder` and you should strictly separate between them.
+Every user-folder should contain an `Archive`, `Sync` and `Backup folder` and you should strictly separate between them.
 The `Sync` folder should contain files and folders that are used or changed often and thus will get synchronized. `Archive` contains all files and folders that are not needed or changed often. `Backup` will contain folders in which e.g. photos from your smartphone will get automatically uploaded or e.g. you can sync your desktop from your laptop to a folder in the Backup folder.

 **Here is an example how it could look like:**
 - external-SSD